 Continue to pull, stretch, push, and rotate clockwise until you’ve gone in a circle.

-Love to serve sourdough for breakfast?
+Do you love to serve sourdough for breakfast?
 Here are some sourdough bread breakfast ideas for you: try our sourdough grilled cheese sandwich or lemon blueberry sourdough scones.

 - Let the dough rise overnight for a bulk ferment.